Back

 Badoo offers a swiping mode and a selection of people nearby.
 User profiles dedicate almost half of the screen to personal information.
 This motivates users to read about the person before sending them a like.

-A selection of people nearby and a user profile in BadooA selection of people nearby and a user profile in Badoo
+A selection of people nearby and a user profile in Badoo

 The chat screen, however, also shows new matches and encourages users to message more than one person.

-Messaging in BadooMessaging in Badoo
+Messaging in Badoo

 Bumble

 The onboarding process is short and is similar to the one on Tinder.
 But most of the screen is yellow — Bumble’s signature color.
 Yellow evokes general positive feelings and warmth.
-The color also strengthens the association to bees and honey, making the name “Bumble ” easy to remember.
+The color also strengthens the association with bees and honey, making the name “Bumble ” easy to remember.

-Onboarding in BumbleOnboarding in Bumble
+Onboarding in Bumble

 Profiles in Bumble are simple.
-At first the other person sees the profile photo and then can view the whole personal page.
-Users can share a lot of information from height and zodiac sign to political views and vaccination status.There’s also a big “About me” section to write anything and everything.
+At first, the other person sees the profile photo and can view the whole personal page.
+Users can share a lot of information, from height and zodiac signs to political views and vaccination status.
+There’s also a big “About me” section to write anything and everything.

-User profile in BumbleUser profile in Bumble
+User profile in Bumble

-The chat is mostly similar to other dating apps but there are a couple of interesting UI/UX design decisions.
+The chat is mostly similar to other dating apps, but there are a couple of interesting UI/UX design decisions.
 First, Bumble encourages communication with prompts.
 After users get matched, there’s a special question for both to answer.
 This gives people something common to discuss.
 Chats also have a “Your turn” badge.
 It reminds users to answer and highlights active conversations.
 On the top, the yellow ring around the profile photo shows how much time is left until the match expires.

-Messaging in BumbleMessaging in Bumble
+Messaging in Bumble

 Final thoughts